 The Hayfield and Wagon Box Fights exacted a modicum of revenge for the Fetterman Massacre, but they did not deter hostilities.
 Forays increased steadily until the next year when the government was forced to come to terms with the Indians.
 In the Treaty of Fort Laramie (1868), in return for certain Indian concessions, it bowed to Red Cloud’s demands and agreed to close the Bozeman Trail and abandon the three forts protecting it.
 As soon as this occurred, in July and August, the Sioux, unknowingly celebrating the zenith of their power on the northern Plains, jubilantly burned them to the ground.

 Today the state historic site provides an interpretive center with exhibits, videos, bookstore, and self-guided tours of the fort and outlying sites.
 The fort tour leads the visitor through the site to building locations, archaeological remains, and interpretive signs pinpointing the surrounding historic landmarks.
 A Civilian Conservation Corp Cabin has been refurbished to depict the quarters of an Officer’s wife and a Non-Commissioned Officer’s Quarters.
-At both battlefield sites, visitors will find an interpretive trail which leads through the battle providing both Indian and White perspectives of the conflict.
+At both battlefield sites, visitors will find an interpretive trail that leads through the battle providing both Indian and White perspectives of the conflict.

 The fort site and those of the Fetterman Massacre and Wagon Box Fight lie within a few miles of one another just off I-90 in the vicinity of Story, Wyoming.
 The fort and Wagon Box sites are located on secondary roads, and the Fetterman Massacre site is on U.S. 87.
 Follow road markers.